anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Pledge: The pledge is expected to respond with the necessary data objects for bootstrapping to the registrar-agent.
   The transport protocol used between the pledge and the registrar-agent is assumed to be HTTP in the context of this document.
-  Other transport protocols may be used like Bluetooth or NFC, but are out of scope of this document.
+  Other transport protocols may be used like CoAP, Bluetooth, or NFC, but are out of scope of this document.
   A pledge acting as a server during bootstrapping leads to some differences to BRSKI:

   * Discovery of the domain registrar by the pledge is not needed as the pledge will be triggered by the registrar-agent.